navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 # Moving from NavPi to headless Raspberry Pi Compute Module 4 for staking

 Managing the NavPi through its GUI made managing and staking Navcoin a very simple process.
-Wanting to use the latest navcore 6.X and moving to a more up-to-date and powerful made staking a little but more commandline heavy due to the missing GUI component when wanting to stake on a Pi remotely.
+Wanting to use the latest navcore 6.X and moving to a more up-to-date and powerful Raspberry Pi platform made staking more commandline heavy due to the missing GUI component when wanting to stake on a Pi remotely.

-Below is a quick and dirty how to on how to move from a NavPi to a Raspberry Pi Compute Module 4 (CM4) and the latest version of navcoin 6.x and in  to stake Navcoins in a headless fashion.
+Below is a quick and dirty how to on how to move from a NavPi to a Raspberry Pi Compute Module 4 (CM4) and the latest version of navcoin 6.x to stake Navcoins headless on the Pi.

-**Disclaimer**: This was made to work with a lot of googeling and asking a ton of stupind questions to the patient Discord members of the Navcoin #navpi-support channel
-                This may not be the 'only' or 'best' way BUT this is how I was able to get staking working for me.
+**Disclaimer**: This how to was made to work with a lot of googeling and asking a ton of stupind questions to the patient Discord members of the Navcoin #navpi-support channel.
+It may not be the 'only' or 'best' way BUT this is how I was able to get staking working for me.

 **Special Thanks to `@salmonskinroll` and `@aguycalled` as well as `u/Zane_TLI` on Reddit for this [post](https://www.reddit.com/r/NavCoin/comments/l8jdcr/staking_with_navcoind_getstakinginfo_return>)**

-This how to is using the CM4 [CM4104032](https://www.buyapi.ca/product/raspberry-pi-compute-module-4-wireless-4gb-32gb-cm4104032/)
+This how to is using the CM4 [CM4104032](https://www.buyapi.ca/product/raspberry-pi-compute-module-4-wireless-4gb-32gb-cm4104032/).

 1. Assumption is you have a running CM4 (how to can be found [here](https://www.youtube.com/watch?reload=9&v=jp_mF1RknU4)) and ssh access to it

    **Notes**:

 - I had to use Raspbian 32bit as I believe the Navcoin binaries only come in 32-bit for arm (if I learn otherwise I will update)
-- I also am utilizing the screen window session manager to keep things running in case you get disconnected (https://www.youtube.com/watch?v=hB6Y72DK8mc)
+- I also am utilizing the `screen` window session manager to keep things running in case you get disconnected.
+[Here is a quick intro on how to use `screen`](https://www.youtube.com/watch?v=hB6Y72DK8mc)

 ```
 pi@raspberrypi:~ $ screen